kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 In the documentation of the IDL version of *mpfit.pro*, the author states that it is often sufficient and even faster to allow the fit routine to calculate the derivatives numerically.
-However, when we work with *kmpfit*, we need an external function to evaluate the residuals.
-Such functions delay the fit routine so in Python it is efficient to keep the number of function calls as low as possible.
 With explicit partial derivatives we usually gain an increase in speed of about 20%, at least for fitting Gaussian profiles.
-Probably the reduction in calls to the residuals function is bigger than the cost of calculating the explicit partial derivatives.
 The real danger in using explicit partial derivatives seems to be that one easily makes small mistakes in deriving the necessary equations.
 This is not always obvious in test-runs.
 For the Gauss function in :eq:`gaussianfunction` we derived the following partial derivatives: